llm-inference-aad/llm-inference/docs/git_workflow.md

 Code review is a critical quality gate.
 It helps catch bugs, enforce coding standards, and share knowledge across the team.

 -   **Process**:
-    -   Assign at least one or two team members as reviewers on your PR.
+    -   Assign at least one team member as a reviewer on your PR.
     -   Reviewers should provide constructive, respectful feedback.
     -   The author should address all comments, pushing new commits to the same branch to update the PR.